 The subsidiary was not in compliance with its net equity covenant based on its subsidiary's financial statements at December 31, 2003 and 2002.
 On August 27, 2002, Dresdner Bank L.A. released the Company from its obligation to comply with the financial covenants set forth in its loan contract.
 On January 28, 2003, the bank extended the release from complying with the covenant of maintaining a minimal equity until April 30, 2003.
 On May 12, 2003 the bank reported in writing to Forestal Argentina S.A. that it was in the process of studying the balance sheets audited at December 31, 2002.
-It also advised that, as long as such analysis, as well as the restructuring of the covenant of minimum equity is not concluded, it would not declare a default event for non-complying with such covenant.
-On August 22, 2003, the bank advised the subsidiary that it was still studying such balance sheets and, as long as the examination has not been concluded, it would not declare a default event for non-compliance of the covenant.
+It also advised that, as long as such analysis, as well as the restructuring of the covenant of minimum equity is not concluded, it would not declare a default event for non-complying with such concluded, it would not declare a default event for non-compliance of the covenant.
 On January 8, 2004, the bank reported to the Company that, with retroactive effect to June 30, 2003 and until February 29, 2004, it released the Company from complying with the obligation to maintain a minimum equity as outlined in the borrowing documents.